 Homeopathy treats chronic diseases in pets through remedies derived from plants, minerals and even viruses.
 The Academy of Veterinary Homeopathy (AVH) is the North American certifying body.
 The certification process requires training and a minimum amount of clinical experience.
 Once these requirements are fulfilled, veterinarians are eligible to take the exam to receive the Certified Veterinary Homeopathy (CVH) designation.

 Career and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for veterinarians is predicted to increase 9% from 2014-2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for veterinarians is predicted to increase much faster than the average from 2018-2028.
 The job market for veterinarians seeking to provide companion animal care is expected to be tighter than the job market for vets looking for jobs caring for farm animals.

-The BLS reported that the median salary for veterinarians was $88,490 in May 2015.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $162,450 or more per year, whereas the bottom 10th percentile earned $56,540 or less per year.
 The five states that employed the greatest number of veterinarians were California, Texas, Florida, New York and Pennsylvania.
-The five states where veterinarians had the highest annual average salaries were Connecticut, Hawaii, New York, Rhode Island and New Jersey.
+The five states where veterinarians had the highest annual average salaries were Virginia, Texas, California, Alaska and New Jersey.

 Veterinarians who wish to practice holistic care can learn techniques such as acupuncture, chiropracty, massage, and homeopathic medicine.
 These techniques can help return healthy balance to an animal patient, just as they do for human patients.